What Effect Is Coronavirus Having on Landlords?

-COVID-19 has undoubtably effected everyone in the UK in some way, we’ve written a few articles on how it’s frozen the property market, what it means for mortgages & what effect it may have on the property market, however we haven’t yet touched on what it means for landlords.
+COVID-19 has undoubtably effected everyone in the UK in some way, we’ve written a few articles on how it’s frozen the property market, what it means for house repayments & what effect it may have on the property market, however we haven’t yet touched on what it means for landlords.

 It’s a pretty worrying time for a landlord at the moment, you may be concerned as to whether your tenant can cover the rent or how you would go about doing general maintenance or repairs without breaking lockdown rules.